What do you Mean by Green Banks?

 - Reducing the Cost of Capital (CoC) of environmental projects.

 - Work towards developing green technology markets.

-- Using green projects to support the development of the local community.
+- Using green projects/green finance to support the development of the local community.

 - Raising environmental awareness by conducting seminars on green topics.